cssu/first-year-guide/README.md

 ![smash bros](https://media.giphy.com/media/m8XguqDisAIgag7oqT/giphy.gif)

 They also support CS Orientation, which happens at the beginning of the year for students to get to know each other and to be introduced to some great info.
-Stay tuned for more details later this summer on how its being reworked for 2020!!

 ---